How to Choose a Tokenization Solution

 Autonomy and flexibility in vendor selection

-Powerful and agnostic platforms that do not tether tokenization technology to another existing offering (e.g. payment processing) allow companies greater portability and control of their vendors and system designs.
-As a result, these platforms can be leveraged for the creation of unique, customizable solutions built to satisfy your business needs—not the provider’s.
+Powerful and agnostic platforms that do not tether tokenization technology to another existing offering (e.g., payment processing) allow companies greater portability and control of their vendors and system designs.
+As a result, these platforms can be leveraged to create unique, customizable solutions built to satisfy your business needs—not the providers.

 A major piece of the compliance puzzle